-Marketing consulting has absolutely exploded in recent years.
-With so much digital growth, more and more companies are in need of specific marketing expertise and look for individual marketing consultants that could help them grow their businesses.
+Digital marketing consulting has absolutely exploded in recent years.
+With so much digital growth, more and more companies are in need of specific expertise and looking for individual consultants that could help them grow their businesses.

 Even the US government is using marketing consultants.
 The US federal government actually spent $705M+ on marketing consulting in 2020.

 That’s a lot of zeros.

 Marketing consulting was rated the #2 best job in the United States back in 2012 and according to GlassDoor an average salary for a digital marketing consultant job is $69,987 per year (which is 20% than what an in-house marketing associate makes which is basically the same job).